learnapollo/learnapollo/content/tutorial-react/react-04.md

 ### Combining multiple fragments in `PokemonPage`

-Now we can include the `PokemonCardHeader` component just above the `PokemonCard` component in the render method of the `PokedexPage` component:
+Now we can include the `PokemonCardHeader` component just above the `PokemonCard` component in the render method of the `PokemonPage` component:

 ```js
 render () {